-The headline tells the reader what you do (or want to do) The rest of your resume builds your case about how you
+The headline tells the reader what you do (or want to do) The rest of your resume builds your case about how you uniquely do it.

 Job applicants who listed their LinkedIn profile URL (that led to a robust profile) on their resume were 71% more likely to land an interview than those that didn’t, according to a 2019 study by ResumeGo.

 Ditch your default gobbly-gook of a link and create your custom URL for a sharp look on your resume and online branding real estate.
 You can follow the how-to here.

 Your resume is a marketing document and it’s selling you.

 Just like your favorite product labels, you have unique features and qualities that specifically qualify you to do work that you love.
 It’s time to trade your lifeless work summary for your unique value promise.
 Consider what makes you distinct by asking yourself:

 Separate yourself from a typeface that is old school and outdated.
 Go modern with universal fonts like Calibri, Arial, Lucida Sans or Tahoma.
 It’s as easy as “select all text” and choosing your new font.
 Feel free to use a different sans serif font for your headings, too.

 If you are bored reading your resume, others are too.
 Use sharp and unique action verbs to describe your achievements.
 Go specific rather than generic.
 Exchange your “responsible for” for words like champion, mobilize, leverage or influence.

 Today, hiring managers read career documents on digital devices rather than heavy-weight paper.
 So, it’s important to not only nail your content but the viewer experience as well.